 Artist CV

-Ana Iti (Te Rarawa, Ngāi Tūpoto, Ngāti Here, Pākehā) is currently based in Te Matau-a-Māui Hawkes Bay, Aotearoa New Zealand.
+Ana Iti (Te Rarawa, Ngāi Tūpoto, Ngāti Here, Pākehā) is currently based in Te Matau-a-Māui Hawke’s Bay, Aotearoa New Zealand.

-2018 — Master of Fine Arts, Massey University Te Kunenga ki Pūrehuroa, Te Whanganui-A-Tara Wellington
+2018 — Master of Fine Arts, Massey University Te Kunenga ki Pūrehuroa, Te Whanganui-a-Tara Wellington

-2012 —Bachelor of Fine Arts (Sculpture), Ilam School of Fine Arts, Ōtautahi Christchurch
+2012 — Bachelor of Fine Arts (Sculpture), Ilam School of Fine Arts, Ōtautahi Christchurch

 2024 — Church at Rawene Residency, Rawene, Aotearoa New Zealand